rrwen/search_google/README.rst

 1. Ensure that you pass the `Tests`_
 2. Create a new `pull request <https://github.com/rrwen/search_google/pulls>`_
-3. Provide an explanation of the changes as specified below:
+3. Provide an explanation of the changes
-    * **Purpose**: Describe the purpose of the changes
-    * **Description**: Describe and summarize the overall changes made
-    * **Changes**: List and describe general changes made to each file and component
-    * **Notes** (Optional): Text not applicable to the above

-An example of the code contribution explanation is provided below:
+A template of the code contribution explanation is provided below:

 ::